ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 # Implement payment method filtering

-You can use payment method filtering to decide, whether selected payment method can be used and displayed for specific product types in checkout process.
+You can use payment method filtering to decide, whether selected payment method can be used and displayed in checkout process.
 To allow this filtering, you need to create custom payment method type and register new voter.

 ## Create custom payment method type